 When mopping slate floors, you can use a slate cleaner, mild laundry detergent, or mild dish soap.
 We suggest you use a commercial product to ensure your floors are protected and for optimal results.
 You can also use a pH-neutral product.

 Use warm water and mix in a quarter cup of detergent or dish soap.
-If you use a commercial product, follow the instructions on how to mix and use it.
+If you use a commercial product, follow the instructions on mixing and using it.

 3. Use a Damp Mop

 Dip the mop in the cleaning solution and wring out the excess.
-A spin mop is handy for cleaning slate floors because it wrings out a significant amount of water effortlessly.
+A spin mop is handy for cleaning slate floors because it effortlessly wrings out a significant amount of water.

 Do slow and smooth strokes as you clean your way across the floor.
 Once the mop starts to create streaks of dirt, consider changing the water for a new batch.

-If you want a deeper clean, you can use a steam mop.
-These will pick up extra dirt and help to disinfect your floors.
+You can steam clean your slate floors if you want a deeper clean.
+Using a steam mop will pick up extra dirt and help to disinfect your floors.
 Steam mops are a good option for family homes with pets.

 4. Wipe the Floor

-When you finish mopping, dry the floor thoroughly to avoid standing water which will seep into the pores.
+When you finish mopping, dry the floor thoroughly to avoid standing water from seeping into the pores.
 Use a soft towel or cloth to wipe the surface.

 5. Use Teak Oil

 Using teak oil to finish off your floors can enhance the final look after you’ve cleaned.
-Apply only a small amount using a cloth — don’t soak it so the pores will absorb the oil.
+Apply only a small amount using a cloth — don’t soak it or else the pores will absorb the oil.
 You can use a slate oil, but these tend to be more expensive.

 Methods for Removing Stains from Slate Floors

-For very stubborn stains, you can make a paste using baking soda and peroxide.
+You can make a paste for very stubborn stains using baking soda and peroxide.
 The combination of these ingredients will effectively lift and dissolve dirt and grease.
-These ingredients are also relatively mild, and therefore, safe for slate flooring.
+Therefore, these ingredients are also relatively mild and safe for slate flooring.

 Ordinary rubbing alcohol is effective at removing stains from slate floors.
-Combine half a cup of isopropyl rubbing alcohol in four cups of water.
+Combine half a cup of isopropyl rubbing alcohol with four cups of water.
 Soak a sponge in the solution and wipe the stain.
-If it won’t budge, scrub with slightly more force.
+If it doesn’t budge, scrub with slightly more force.